-According to Texas Health and Safety Code §826.041, you have to report your dog bite in Texas if you have reason to believe that you could contract rabies.
+If you suffer a dog bite injury in Texas, you must report it if you believe you could contract rabies, according to Texas Health and Safety Code §826.041.
 This could happen when you do not know the dog’s vaccination status or if a stray dog bit you.

-Not only are you required to report some dog bites to the proper authorities but doing so could also protect your rights.
-If you decide to pursue compensation for your medical bills, lost wages, and pain and suffering due to your injuries, your report can be valuable evidence.
+Not only are you required to report some dog bites to the proper authorities but doing so could also protect your legal rights.
+If you decide to pursue compensation for your medical bills, lost income, and pain and suffering due to your injuries, your report can be valuable evidence that helps you or a dog bite lawyer prove your case.

 Why You Have to Report Your Dog Bite in Texas

-Here are the reasons you have to report your dog bite in Texas.
+Here are the reasons you must report your dog bite in Texas.

 Protecting Public Health

-According to the Texas Department of State Health Services (TxDSHS), all dog bites (and other animal bites) should be reported immediately due to the threat to public health.
+According to the Texas Department of State Health Services (TxDSHS), all dog bites (and other animal bites) should be reported immediately due to public health threats.
 Without tracking bites, rabies can spread.
 Regardless of whether or not you know the animal’s vaccination status, you should always report what happened.

-Once you report your injuries, the animal will be dealt with by the “Local Rabies Control Authority” or LRCA.
+Once you report your injuries, the “Local Rabies Control Authority” or LRCA will deal with the animal.
 While high-risk, wild animals are often captured and euthanized, this is not commonly the case with dogs—so do not fail to report because you think you are protecting the dog.
 The LRCA may advise home confinement and quarantine for the animal, so there is no need to fear reporting.

 Protecting Your Rights

-In addition to protecting public health by reporting your dog bite, you also protect your own rights when reporting the incident.
+In addition to protecting public health by reporting your dog bite, you also protect your rights when reporting the incident.
 By establishing a paper trail, you create evidence of the dog attack and your injuries.
-This can be useful if you later choose to pursue compensation for your medical bills, lost wages, and pain and suffering.
+This can be useful if you later seek compensation for your medical bills, lost wages, and pain and suffering.

-A dog bite lawyer from our firm can walk you through your rights after a dog has bitten you.
+A dog bite injury lawyer from our law firm can review your rights after a dog has bitten you.
 We can also explain what damages you could expect to recover through a successful personal injury claim or lawsuit against the parties responsible.

 Pursuing Compensation After Reporting Your Dog Bite

 Following a dog bite, you can pursue compensation for your injuries.
-This compensation can be for both your economic losses and non-economic losses due to the dog bite.
+This compensation can cover your economic losses and non-economic losses due to the dog bite.

 Economic Damages in Dog Bite Cases

-In dog bite cases, you can recover economic damages through a personal injury claim or lawsuit.
-These damages are meant to compensate you for the financial losses from your injuries.
-For example, medical bills and lost wages both fall under this category.
+In dog bite cases, you could pursue economic damages through a personal injury claim or lawsuit.
+These recoverable damages should compensate you for the financial losses from your injuries.
+For example, medical bills and lost income fall under this category.

 Medical bills include things like your: